SAFEtoolbox/SAFE-on-DAFNI/hydrological_example/readme.txt

 To upload and run the model on DAFNI you need:
 1) The model definition file
-2) The input data file LeafCatchment.txt
+2) The input data file LeafCatch.txt

 To carry out a simple sensiivity analysis the GSA_PAWN.ipynb can be run in the visualisation part of DAFNI.